Valencia Hotel Group: History

 In 2009, Hotel Sorella CityCentre opened in Houston in the mixed-use urban CityCentre development.

 In 2013, Hotel Sorella Country Club Plaza was opened in Kansas City, MO and the Lone Star Court opened in the Domain mixed-use project in Austin, TX.

 The group took over management of the Lancaster Hotel in downtown Houston in 2005 but declined to renew the management commitment after their three-year management agreement expired.

 In 2017, the firm opened three hotels with Midway Development in downtown Houston and College Station, Texas: the 222-room Hotel Alessandra at the intersection of Dallas and Fannin streets in the GreenStreet mixed-use development downtown Houston.

 In College Station, home of Texas A&M University, Valencia developed the 141-room Cavalry Court and Midway developed the 162-room The George, both in the Century Square mixed-use project in College Station.
 That same year the Hotel Sorella Country Club Plaza was sold by the owner Van Trust and the name was changed to La Fontaine.

 In 2018, Valencia opened the 152-room Texican Court in the Las Colinas neighborhood of Irving, Texas.

 In 2020, Valencia has plans to open the 169-room Cotton Court in downtown Lubbock, TX.

-In 2014, both Valencia’s and Hotel Sorella CITYCENTRE were rated by Condé Nast Traveler magazine’s Readers’ Choice Awards.
+In 2014, both Valencia's and Hotel Sorella CITYCENTRE were rated by Condé Nast Traveler magazine's Readers' Choice Awards.
 Hotel Valencia Riverwalk and Hotel Sorella CITYCENTRE were ranked in the top 15 in Texas.

-Hotel Valencia Santana Row was ranked 1st in San Jose, California.